 - Some financial assistance is available related to specific areas of your study, including ASSC and SHE Employment Grants to assist during placements, and grants should you choose to undertake part of your study overseas.

 - There is a range of financial support information and services available to help support students experiencing financial difficulties.

-- The Fees & money page includes links to a variety of financial considerations, information, and support.
-We encourage you to explore this information if the financial impact of attending university is a concern to you.
+- The fees & money page includes links to a variety of financial considerations, information, and support.

-- The La Trobe Student Association offers a financial counselling service.
+- La Trobe also offers a financial counselling service.

 - The Australian Government offers the Transition to Independent Living Allowance to eligible young people when they leave out-of-home care.

 Did you know that there is accommodation available at most of our campuses to suit students of any age?
-Living at La Trobe offers both Access and Merit scholarships.
-Be sure to select that you spent time in out-of-home care if applying for an Accommodation Services Access Scholarship.
-In 2020, La Trobe University will be offering four new Care Leaver Accommodation Scholarships for students who have spent time in out-of-home care (including foster care, residential care, kinship care, and/or being a ward of the state).
+Be sure to select that you spent time in out-of-home care.

 - Furniture, bills, utilities, and the internet are included, reducing additional expenditure.